 Individual Changes

-Using the included URL editor, you can change permalink for any page, post, custom post type, category, or taxonomy.
-This works similarly to the default WordPress slug editor, but with one key difference: instead of changing only the last part of the URL, you can edit the entire permalink.
+The built-in URL editor lets you change the permalink for any page, post, custom post type, category, or taxonomy.
+It works similarly to the default WordPress slug editor, but instead of editing only the last part of the URL, you can change the whole permalink.

-With this plugin, you can edit permalinks for different post types and taxonomies separately, making it easier to manage them on larger sites.
+You can use this plugin to edit many permalinks at the same time.
+You can manage URLs for different post types and taxonomies separately, which makes it easier to handle larger sites.

 Bulk Changes